 - 1. Raise room thermostat to call for heat Vent damper actuator will slowly open vent damper. - 2.
-When vent damper is fully open Main gas valve will open and main burners will ignite.
-(Spark-ignited pilot controls will first light pilot, then allow main burners to ignite.)
+When vent damper is fully open Pilot will light, then allow main burners to ignite.

 🛦 DANGER

 Vent damper must be fully open before main burners light.
 If vent damper does not fully open, flue products such as carbon monoxide will escape into house, causing severe personal injury or death.